GVThorne/GoldLinkAPI/docs/source/getting_started.rst

 ********************
 SOAP Request Testing
 ********************
-If you are unfamiliar with making SOAP requests, a good point to start with is to use a Functional Testing solution such as  `SoapUI <https://www.soapui.org/>`_.
+If you are unfamiliar with making SOAP requests, a good point to start with is to use a Functional Testing solution such as  |soapui|.

 By using a solution such as **SoapUI**, you are able to send requests to Gold-Link and observe the responses within a user friendly user interface.